artur-s/FsWorkshop/Basics.md

         let t2 = snd t  //snd extracts the second element.
         ```

-      -Tuples are equal if they have the same length and values in each slot.
+      -Tuples are compared by structure.
+In other words, they are equal if they have the same length and values in each slot.
       - `(1,2) = (1,2)`             ?
       - `(1,2,3) = (1,3,2)`         ?
       - `(1, (2,3), 4) = (1,2,3,4)` ?